 Later on, we hired Imprint Capital to help us integrate impact investments into our investment program.
 Once the strategy development phase was complete, Imprint helped source investments and conduct due diligence, as well as monitor and report on individual investments and the overall portfolio.
 Given that the congregation’s mission focuses on the “compassionate care of creation in collaboration others”, we invest in enterprises involved in clean-energy generation, resource efficiency, sustainable agriculture and other sustainable land uses, sustainable transportation, conservation forestry, environmental detox and so on.

 We carved out a 15% allocation for market-rate, risk-adjusted private investments and have accumulated three direct and 16 fund investments.
 We really like the added diversification these private investments bring, along with the added return boost.
 We recently added a 5% position to impact by investing in the Climate Solutions Fund run by Morgan Stanley.
 It’s a public markets, multi-manager fund inspired by the Dominican sisters in the U.S. and it’s wonderfully aligned with our FSM mission.
-Even more recently we incorporated ESG into our four core, passively managed equity portfolios and our core fixed-income, investment-grade portfolio.
+Even more recently we incorporated Environmental, Social and Governance (ESG) into our four core, passively managed equity portfolios and our core fixed-income, investment-grade portfolio.
 ESG better aligns our investments with our mission, but we do accept the theory that better ESG ratings translate into better financial performance.
 Overall, we’re convinced our shift into impact investing and ESG have improved our risk and return profile.
 That’s a win/win and our sisters are really pleased the investment program is finally living up to FSM’s mission.

 One company we have invested in is Midwestern BioAg.
 It’s based in Wisconsin and helps farmers in ways that are far different from business-as-usual industrial farming.
-Industrial farming relies on the heavy use of nitrogen-based chemical fertilizers, pesticides and herbicides.
+Industrial farming relies on the heavy use of nitrogen-based chemical fertilisers, pesticides and herbicides.
 Those boost plant growth but deplete the soil and emit enormous amounts of greenhouse gases.
-Midwestern BioAg is different - they sell biological fertilizers and amendments to farmers, and provide on-site field consultations.
+Midwestern BioAg is different - they sell biological fertilisers and amendments to farmers, and provide on-site field consultations.
 Their systems approach promotes soil quality that increases yields while reducing disease, pests and chemical runoff.
 In addition to reporting their financial results, each year the company discloses impact data such as sustainable acres farmed, greenhouse gases emissions avoided and sequestered, and reduction in the use of nitrogen inputs.
 The numbers are impressive.
 This is a business, right?
 They’re here to make money, but this is the kind of sustainable agriculture we really want to invest in.

 It seemed to us that FSM was the only Catholic group doing this kind of investing, so in 2014 we helped kickstart what later became known as the Catholic Impact Investing Collaborative [CIIC, pronounced “seek”].
 I called Catholic financial colleagues and said, “Hey, you want to join a conversation about this impact investing stuff?”
 That led to a dinner with 10 people to talk about impact investing.
 That first meeting was followed by conference calls that attracted more people and then regional gatherings, the creation of a website and the formation of a steering committee.